Riempie and Wicker / Cane restoration

-We offer a service to our clients to repair and replace old riempies on chairs and riempiesbanke.
+We repair and replace old riempies on chairs and riempiesbanke.
 We use riempies that are hand cut from individually tanned cowhides.
 We adhere to the traditional method using ties and knots (no nails or staples are used).

 All ingredients in this polish are 100% natural.
 Only the best quality genuine turpentine, beeswax and carnauba wax are used.